Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 Tip #7 Use Model Magic

-If you need extra details or 3-d rocks you can mold them out of Model Magic.
-This is one of our favorite no-mess modeling clay.
+If you need extra details or 3-D rocks, you can mold them out of Model Magic.
+This is one of our favorite no-mess modeling clays.

 model magic rock inside animal habitat.